Coffee Mornings

 The Hatley Christmas Tea

-The first Sunday afternoon in December has become another regular date for everyone in Hatley – to start getting into the Christmas spirit.
+The first Sunday afternoon in December was another regular date for everyone in Hatley – as a start of getting into the Christmas spirit.
+As with the Hatley Quiz, the pandemic prevented it happening for a couple of years – until the HVA revived it in 2022 as the Christmas Shindig.

-There is tea, coffee and soft drinks, many cakes and a variety of mince pies to gobble up.
+There was tea, coffee and soft drinks, many cakes and a variety of mince pies to gobble up.

 Some years there has also been mulled wine on offer and in 2016 a special Men’s Baking competition when the men of Hatley were encouraged to bake a cake all on their own, which seven did.